LesleyLai/blog/contents/blog/const_and_reference_member_variables/en.md

 One of the primary examples is inheritance hierarchies.
 And in those cases, it is fine to use `const` or reference member variables.

-Another use case `const` of reference members is in local function objects, where you don't care about assignment behavior.
+Another use case of `const` or reference members is in local function objects, where you don't care about assignment behavior.
 For example, variables captured by reference in a lambda expression are desugared into reference member variables.